FAIengineer/Rice-Image-Classification-with-PyTorch-EfficientNet/README.md

 ## 📋 Project Overview
 This project implements an end-to-end Deep Learning pipeline to classify rice grains into 5 distinct varieties (Arborio, Basmati, Ipsala, Jasmine, Karacadag).

+**Development Environment:** To optimize training performance and overcome local hardware limitations (lack of a dedicated GPU), this project was executed in a **Kaggle Notebook**, utilizing cloud-based **GPU acceleration** for efficient model training.

 By leveraging **Transfer Learning** with `EfficientNet-B0`, the model achieved a test accuracy of **99.91%**.
 While the architectural pattern was inspired by a card classification tutorial, this project adapts that workflow to a biological dataset, requiring changes to the data loading pipeline and model tuning to distinguish between fine-grained visual features of rice.

 ## 🧠 Key Technical Skills Demonstrated